Seismic surveying on land

 Surface wave seismic

 Surface wave seismic or Multichannel analysis of surface waves (MASW) is a method of detecting and processing seismic surface waves.
-Unlike waves that propagate inside a material, these are special waves that only move along a free surface (such as the terrain).
-Data collection usually takes place in the usual way with a geophone layout and a hammer or vibrator as the source, but the processing involves analysis of the frequency spectrum of the waves in addition to inversion.
+Unlike waves propagating inside a material, these are special waves that only move along a free surface (such as the terrain).
+Data collection usually takes place in the usual way with a geophone layout and a hammer or vibrator as the source.
+Still, the processing involves analysis of the frequency spectrum of the waves in addition to inversion.
 Unlike standard seismic, MASW can detect pockets with low seismic velocity.

 Passive seismic and noise monitoring